TalusBio/cookiecutter-data-science/docs/index.md

   notebooks/wfondrie/2021-07-08_exploratory-analyses/1_visualizations.ipynb
   ```

-- Follow a naming convention that shows the owner and the order in which the
+- Follow a naming convention that shows the order in which the analysis was
-  analysis was performed.
-We recommend the format `<step>_<description>.ipynb`
+  performed.
+We recommend the format `<step>_<description>.ipynb` (e.g.,
-  (e.g., `0.3_visualize-distributions.ipynb`).
+  `0.3_visualize-distributions.ipynb`).

 - Refactor the good parts.
 Don't write code to do the same task in multiple
   notebooks.
 If it's a data preprocessing task, put it in the pipeline at
   `src/data/make_dataset.py` and load data from data/interim.
 If it's useful
   utility code, refactor it to `src`.
 Also, don't be afraid to write useful
   scripts alongside your notebooks.
+Finally, if you find yourself writing the
+  same code for multiple projects, consider writing a Python Package.
+See my
+  [cookiecutter
+  template](https://github.com/wfondrie/cookiecutter-python-package) for a good
+  starting point.

 - Jupyter notebooks are designed for literate programming, so take advantage!
   Create markdown cells that describe the experiments contained within the
   notebook and the different stages of analysis, as well as key results.

 - Be consistent with how you save results.
-I consistently store all of my
+I store all of my figures in a
-  figures in a `figures` subdirectory alongside my notebooks.
-Additionally,
+  `figures` subdirectory alongside my notebooks.
+Additionally, these should not
-  these should not be version controlled, unless there is a specific reason to
+  be version controlled, unless there is a specific reason to do so.
-  do so.

 ### **Reproducibility** Starts With the Environment